1910 English cricket season: 1910 County Championship

 For the first time since the official County Championship began, the scoring system was changed.
+Several matches were either abandoned owing to the death of King Edward VII, or limited to two days on account of the funeral of the King.
+It was later agreed not to count these games as "matches played" under the new point system.

 Proposals to reform the game as a result of financial losses by many counties in the wet summer of 1909 – including a proposal by Lord Hawke of relegation and promotion as practiced by The Football League – led to first Warwickshire and then Lancashire advocating a plan under which only wins would count in determining a county's position.
 This would be adopted as a trial on 26 April, a few days before the season started.